life-itself/community/books/temple-2024-first-principles-first.md

 ## 38 The Anthro-Ontological Method Can Be Specified and Evolved

 This section is a bit vaguer that i would like.
-It
+It would be nice to have concrete examples as one has more in McGilchrist and Alexander.

 ### Body, mind and language are the means by which truths can be known

-The basic premise of this method, developed over many years, can be found in certain modern philosophers and sociologists, such as Jürgen Habermas, as well as many of the great religious traditions, even if not named as such.
+> The basic premise of this method, developed over many years, can be found in certain modern philosophers and sociologists, such as Jürgen Habermas, as well as many of the great religious traditions, even if not named as such.
 The premise is that human body, mind, and language are ultimately the only means by which truths can be known.

-###
+### There are ways to reliably know collective and convergent truths that are themselves always evolving

 > What is proposed here is that there are ways to reliably know collective and convergent truths—knowable universal truths triangulated across multiple sciences—that are themselves always evolving.
 So it is that CosmoErotic Humanism includes theories of Eros, Ethics, Self, Power, and Community, as well as key distinctions around politics, education, and religious/spiritual practices and rituals.
 The claims made account for the major scientific disciplines and the truths expressed in the great wisdom traditions—ultimately grounded in clarified individual direct knowing, or gnosis.

 ## 39 We Must Recover and Renew the Eye of Value